 - From the PushToCompute page we will create a new application but first we need a docker hub repository to save our new application.
 You may notice that the left menu is asking for your docker hub credentials.
 You can enter them now.

 - Now leave that page up and open a new tab to docker hub.
-Create a new repository for this project and name it whatever you want.
-We will connect an existing GitHub project to our application and the Nimbix Cloud will build the container from the GitHub project and then push the new container to the Docker hub account/repository you defined.
+Create a new repository for this project and name it whatever you'd like.
+For this example, we'll use "myfirstapp/helloworld".
+We'll then connect an existing GitHub project to our application and the Nimbix Cloud will build the container from the GitHub project and then push the new container to the Docker hub account/repository you defined.

 - Now we have all the pieces we need to create our application.